 This course covers major psychodynamic, behaviorist, trait, humanist, and cognitive theories of personality.
 Situational and biological influences, traits and cognition, life stories, psychobiography, and other contemporary issues are discussed.
 Application of personality theory to the understanding of individual lives is encouraged.
 Prerequisite: PY 101

 PY 320 Human Memory and Cognition

-Addresses the ways in which people gain knowledge about their world and about self.
-Topics covered include: memory and forgetting, language, thought processes, and creativity.
+This course addresses the ways in which people gain knowledge about their world and about self.
+Topics covered include memory and forgetting, language, thought processes, and creativity.
 Prerequisite: PY 101

 PY 368 Learning Theory

 This course emphasizes the development of theoretical approaches to learning, as well as applications of behavioral learning principles in applied contexts.
 The principles of classical conditioning, instrumental conditioning, and social learning theory will be investigated in the course.
 The course will also present how learning principles are used in such areas as child management, interpersonal communication, and self-control.
 Prerequisite: PY 101

 This course is a study of biological influences on human behavior and mental processes.
 Includes a survey of brain and nervous system anatomy and how researchers learn about functions of these systems in relation to behavior.
 Emphasis is on normal development, adaptation, and learning but a variety of syndromes and problems are also included.
 Study of Biology or Anatomy and Physiology are helpful but not required.
 Prerequisite: PY 101